zapier/visual-builder/docs/_publish/validation/integration-checks-reference.md

 ## D017 - Static Hook Is Discouraged

 When a REST Hook trigger is missing a Subscribe or Unsubscribe endpoint, it is presented to users as a Static Webhook.
-As static webhooks require manual intervention by the user to set up correctly, we no longer support adding new static webhook triggers to a public integration.
+As static webhooks are complicated to set up correctly, we no longer support adding new static webhook triggers to a public integration.
 Please set up Subscribe and Unsubscribe requests for this trigger, or use a Polling trigger type instead.

 ---